Health and Social Care Act 2012: Background

-The proposals in the act were not discussed during the 2010 United Kingdom general election campaign and were not contained in the Conservative–Liberal Democrat coalition agreement of 20 May 2010, which declared an intention to "stop the top-down reorganisations of the NHS that have got in the way of patient care".
-However, within two months a white paper outlined what the Daily Telegraph called the "biggest revolution in the NHS since its foundation".
+The proposals in the act were not discussed during the 2010 general election campaign and were not contained in the Conservative–Liberal Democrat coalition agreement of 20 May 2010, which declared an intention to "stop the top-down reorganisations of the NHS that have got in the way of patient care".
+However, within two months a white paper outlined what The Daily Telegraph called the "biggest revolution in the NHS since its foundation".
 The white paper, Equity and Excellence: Liberating the NHS, was followed in December 2010 by an implementation plan in the form of Liberating the NHS: legislative framework and next steps.
 McKinsey & Company who have been influential in the British Department of Health for many years was heavily involved in the discussions around the bill.
 The bill was introduced into the House of Commons on 19 January 2011 and received its second reading, a vote to approve the general principles of the bill, by 321–235, a majority of 86, on 31 January 2011.